/

 ) => CSS;

-- Input: Can be a string, number, CSS object, or undefined
+- Input: string, number, CSS object, or undefined

 Best Practices

-- Handle edge cases - Always handle undefined/null values gracefully
+- Handle edge cases; handle undefined/null values gracefully

 Advanced Example